koNrand/drone-o-tron/README.md

 # *Drone o Tron*

 Für Neulinge: Lade dieses Repository herunter, um die Dateien zu benutzen.
 Ein Öffnen über den Browser funktioniert in der Regel nicht!
-Klicke dazu auf den grünen Button 'Code' und dann auf 'Sownload ZIP'.
+Klicke dazu auf den grünen Button 'Code' und dann auf 'Download ZIP'.

 For newbies: Download this repository to use the files.
 Opening them via the browser usually does not work!
 Click on the green button 'Code' and then on 'Download ZIP'.